This page was last updated on 27 October, 2021.

 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

-– This does not apply to passengers younger than 3 years.
+– This does not apply to passengers who are 3 years or younger.

-3. Passengers arriving from Ethiopia, Kenya, South Africa, South Sudan, Tanzania, Turkey, USA, United Arab Emirates or United Kingdom are subject to a PCR test upon arrival.
+3. Until 26 October 2021, passengers arriving from Ethiopia, Kenya, South Africa, South Sudan, Tanzania, Turkey, USA, United Arab Emirates or United Kingdom are subject to a COVID-19 PCR test upon arrival at their own expense.

 – This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated and are asymptomatic.

-4. Passengers and airline crew are subject to medical screening; and
+5. Passengers and airline crew are subject to medical screening.

 Detailed Tourist Information

-If you are travelling to Uganda, you will need to provide a negative COVID-19 test certificate, issued no more than 120 hours before boarding the aircraft or crossing land borders.
+All arriving passengers are required to provide a negative COVID-19 test certificate issued no more than 72 hours before boarding the aircraft to Uganda or crossing land borders.
 Foreign nationals without a valid negative test certificate will be denied entry.
-Infants aged three and under are exempt when accompanying parents arrive with a negative test certificate.
+Until 17th of September 2021 children aged three and under are exempt when accompanying parents arrive with a negative test certificate.

 Data Source: covidcontrols.co